danjac/django-saas-starter/README.md

 ## Deployment

-Ensure you have the correct AWS settings in your .env file.
+Ensure you have the correct AWS settings in your generate *.env* file.
 We use a single bucket for both static and (user uploaded) media, with separate folders for each, so you just need to set up a single bucket for your deployment.

 PostgreSQL and Redis buildpacks are required.